 Our younger daughter has encouraged me to share this Mountain Dew cake recipe for months because her family loves it, and it's always a hit when she takes it to a potluck.
-I am so sorry I waited this long because this is an amazing cake!
+I'm so sorry I waited this long, because this is an amazing cake!

 My husband (Papa) doesn't drink coffee; he never has, but he starts every day with a 20-ounce bottle of Diet Mountain Dew.
 It's his caffeine.
 We've had Mountain Dew around for years, and when I decided to try this cake recipe, I got curious about the history of this brand of soda.

-In Nebraska, we call soda "pop," in the South, all soda is called "Coke," regardless of the brand.
-Mountain Dew has an interesting back story that begins in the 1940s when Barney and Ally Hartman, beverage bottlers in Tennessee, developed the drink as a mixer for whiskey.
+In Nebraska, we refer to soda as "pop."
+In the South, all soda is commonly referred to as "Coke," regardless of the brand.
+Mountain Dew has an interesting backstory that dates back to the 1940s, when Barney and Ally Hartman, beverage bottlers in Tennessee, developed the drink as a mixer for whiskey.

 The name ties the brand to the Appalachian range, where the mountain folks made moonshine whiskey that was fondly called mountain dew.
 The brand name "Mountain Dew" was chosen for the new beverage, drawing on the regional slang associated with homemade, spirited beverages in the Appalachian Mountains.

 Over the years, Pepsi bought the rights, and the company has had a lot of fun advertising the beverage with catchy taglines like "Yahoo Mountain Dew" and "Do the Dew."
-The product has a huge and dedicated fan base and has become one of the most popular soda brands.
+The product boasts a huge and dedicated fan base, having become one of the most popular soda brands.

 When you add a few more ingredients, it makes an awesome Mountain Dew cake that's super popular and has a dedicated fan base of its own!

 The ingredients are simple and easy to find.
-The cake goes together quickly, and the eggs, oil, and instant pudding added to the cake, along with a 12-ounce can of soda, make a moist, tender cake that resembles a pound cake in texture.
+The cake comes together quickly, and the addition of eggs, oil, and instant pudding to the cake, along with a 12-ounce can of soda, results in a moist and tender cake that resembles a pound cake in texture.

 This Mountain Dew cake recipe is simple enough for your young bakers to handle easily!
-All the ingredients are combined in a mixing bowl and beaten until everything is well blended until there are no lumps left in the batter.
+All the ingredients are combined in a mixing bowl and beaten until everything is well blended.

-Traditionally, the cake is baked in a bundt pan and the one I used dates back to the 1970s or 80s, judging by its harvest gold color.
-I borrowed one from our daughter, and we don't remember where it came from.
+Traditionally, the cake is baked in a bundt pan.
+The one I used dates back to the 1970s or 80s, judging by its harvest gold color.
+I borrowed it from our daughter, and we don't remember where it came from.
 My husband's mom, maybe?

-Then, pour the batter into the bundt pan you have so cleverly prepared, level it out, and bake it at 350 degrees for about 45 minutes until the top is a lovely golden brown.
+Then, pour the batter into the bundt pan that you have so cleverly prepared.
+Tap it on the counter to release any air bubbles and level it out.
+Bake at 350 degrees for about 45 minutes, or until the top is a lovely golden brown.

-Aside from greasing or spraying the pan well, here are a couple of tips for getting the cake neatly out of the bundt pan.
+Aside from greasing or spraying the pan well, here are a couple of tips for removing the cake neatly from the bundt pan.
 Let the cake cool in the pan for only ten or fifteen minutes; don't let it cool completely.

-Then, when you remove it, put the cooling rack on top of the cake pan and flip it back onto the rack.
+Put a cooling rack on top of the slightly warm cake pan and flip the cake and the rack over.
 As you can see, it came out perfectly!
+Hooray!
 Yahoo Mountain Dew Cake!!

-Different cake mix flavors like yellow, vanilla, or lemon can be used.
+You can use other cake mix flavors, such as yellow, vanilla, or lemon.
 You can switch out the pudding flavors and use lemon, vanilla, or even cheesecake.
-I tried that, and it was terrific!
+I tried that combo, and it was terrific!
 This cake was baked with a lemon/lemon combination, and I love the sunny, bright color.
 The taste is awesome!

 Once the cake has cooled, mix powdered sugar with more Mountain Dew for a simple glaze.
-I am really into the sparkle and crunch of coarse sanding sugar, so I used that here.
-Personally, I think the cake is wonderful without any glaze and would be pretty amazing with just a dusting of powdered sugar!
+I'm really into the sparkle and crunch of coarse sanding sugar, so I used it here.
+In my opinion, the cake is wonderful without any glaze and would be even more amazing with just a dusting of powdered sugar.

 An easy cake that uses a cake mix and a pudding mix for a moist cake with the texture of a pound cake.
 Impressive when baked in a bundt pan.
 The glaze is optional but so pretty!